 Key accounting area Differences with potential impact for the Company Presentation of Financial Statements Classification of the Statement of operations by function or nature.
-(IAS 1) Additional disclosures required in the notes to the financial statements. • The Company will address these presentation differences as it prepares its draft IFRS financial statements throughout fiscal 2011.
+(IAS 1) Additional disclosures required in the notes to the financial statements.
+The Company will address these presentation differences as it prepares its draft IFRS financial statements throughout fiscal 2011.
 Property, Plant and Equipment (IAS 16) Componentization of buildings for separate amortization over different useful lives.
+The Company is currently evaluating the significant parts of the buildings to be depreciated separately.
 Impairment of Assets (IAS 36) Grouping of assets in cash generating units (CGU's) on the basis of independent cash inflows for impairment testing purposes, using a discounted cash flow method (DCF) in a single-step approach.
 The Company has determined its cash generating units to be used for the purpose of impairment testing.
 Models are being developed, which will be used for the impairment testing at the date of transition to IFRS.
 Customer loyalty programmes Recognition of loyalty awards as a separate component of revenue and deferral of this revenue until the (IFRIC 13) obligation towards the customer is fulfilled.
-Employee benefits • Immediate recognition of liabilities and expenses for vested past service costs under a defined benefit plan, to opening retained earnings at transition and to income subsequent to transition. • Recognition of actuarial gains and losses as they occur in other comprehensive income, with no impact on income.
+The Company is currently quantifying the impact of applying the revenue approach for the accounting of loyalty programmes.
+Employee benefits • Immediate recognition of liabilities and expenses for vested past service costs under a defined benefit plan, to opening retained earnings at transition and to income subsequent to transition.
+Recognition of actuarial gains and losses as they occur in other comprehensive income, with no impact on income.